elishagretton/pinterest-data-pipeline744/docs/streaming-data-pipeline.md

 For the next step, we clean the data.

-When we processed the data in batches (see [Milestone 3](./milestone_3.md)), we also cleaned the data.
+When we processed the data in batches (see [`batch-data-api-configuration.md`](./batch-data-api-configuration.md)), we also cleaned the data.
 Using the same code, we can clean the streaming data in the same way.

-This can be seen in full in [milestone_6.ipynb](../scripts/milestones/milestone_6.ipynb).
+This can be seen in full in [streaming-data-pipeline.ipynb](../scripts/milestones/streaming-data-pipeline.ipynb).

 The contents of the data can be printed again to check they have been cleaned correctly.